» Woods Hole Sea Grant Biennial Request for Proposals

 » Sea Grant Supported Scholarship and Fellowship Opportunities

 CLOSED.
 Dean John A. Knauss Marine Policy Fellowship

 Approximately thirty-five individuals are selected nationally for this prestigious Fellowship to spend a year in Washington, D.C., working in Congress or the Executive Branch on critical marine policy and resource management issues.
 Nominees must be enrolled in a U.S. accredited graduate or professional degree program in a marine or aquatic-related field in the U.S. or its territories as of the application deadline.
-For the Fellowship Class of 2019, the selection process and subsequent notification of finalists by the National Sea Grant College Program will be completed in June 2018.
 If you are interested in applying for the Class of 2020 or have additional questions, please contact Matt Charette, director, Woods Hole Sea Grant, firstname.lastname@example.org.